wp-plugins/facebook-wall-and-social-integration/readme.txt

 = Can I show the comments associated with each Facebook post? =

 For this feature please upgrade to the [Pro version of the plugin](http://extensions.techhelpsource.com/wordpress/facebook-wall-pro "Facebook Wall Feed Pro").
+From pro version 1.2 getting comments directly from facebook using ajax has been added.

 = How do I embed the Custom Facebook Feed directly into a WordPress page template? =